Far Cry 3: Blood Dragon: Release

 In March 2013, Far Cry 3: Blood Dragon was found listed on a Brazilian ratings site.
 On 1 April 2013, Ubisoft released a teaser video and website for Far Cry 3: Blood Dragon, leading many to believe that it was an April Fools' Day joke.
 Suspicions that the game was real were further confirmed when Power Glove uploaded music from the soundtrack to SoundCloud.
 The game was leaked on 7 April 2013, due to an exploit in Ubisoft's digital distribution service, Uplay, which led a temporary closure until the exploit was fixed.
 According to Ian Miles Cheong, "The hackers developed a piece of software which tricks the Uplay executable into believing that the user has ownership over games that they do not own."
 On 8 April 2013, the game was listed on the Xbox Live Marketplace.

 On 11 April, Ubisoft officially confirmed the game's release with a new trailer, and that the game would be released on PlayStation Network on 30 April, and on Windows and Xbox Live Arcade, on 1 May.
 The trailer was animated in a 1980s style, including all the tropes of poor voice acting and imperfections designed to make the video look like a VHS tape.
 A live-action video titled Blood Dragon: The Cyber War was released on 16 April 2013.
 The virtual box art cover for the game was designed by James White, who had previously created artwork for the film Drive.

 A remastered version of Blood Dragon was included in the season pass for Far Cry 6.
 The remastered version, titled Classic Edition, was released on 16 December 2021 for PlayStation 4, Windows, and Xbox One, and launched for Google Stadia on 7 July 2022.

+In January 2026 Ubisoft released a patch for Far Cry 3: Blood Dragon which boosted the framerate to 60fps on the PlayStation 5 and Xbox Series X/S for the PlayStation 4 and Xbox One versions of the game.